OpenEvalProject/evals/manuscripts/elife-45318/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/45318/elife-45318-fig1-v1.jpg)

-**Figure 1.:** 146B2 and His146B2 for the 150 Å box during 1280 nanoseconds of molecular dynamics simulation.

 ## Results

-## Statistics
+### Statistics

 To estimate rates, a sufficient number of samples is required.
 An explicit example, although not related to hemoglobin but illustrating the effect of insufficient statistics, is to consider reactive MD simulations for the vibrationally induced photodissociation of HSO3Cl to SO3 and HCl (Figure 2).
 It is evident that with 20 events the distribution of reaction times is far from converged and does not even allow one to guess the true distribution: see Yosa Reyes et al., 2016 for details on the simulations.
 This is also why from ab initio MD simulations of vibrationally induced photodissociation, no rates were determined because widely different reaction times for individual trajectories were found when only considering ~100 trajectories (see Figure 2 of Miller and Gerber, 2006).
 It also remains unclear how the probability of 0.0026 was determined in Gapsys and de Groot (2019) (hereafter referred to as the comment).

 ![Figure 2.](https://cdn.elifesciences.org/articles/45318/elife-45318-fig2-v1.jpg)

-**Figure 2.:** p(τ) for the decomposition HSO3Cl -> SO3+HCl from 20 (black), 500 (red) and 5000 (blue) reactive trajectories.With 20 trajectories the distribution is far from converged and even with 500 trajectories convergence appears to be incomplete.
+**Figure 2.:** With 20 trajectories the distribution is far from converged and even with 500 trajectories convergence appears to be incomplete.
 It is only for 5000 independent events that p(τ) approaches a smooth distribution.

-## Hydrophobic effect
+### Hydrophobic effect

 As stated in the abstract of the El Hage et al. (2018): ‘The results suggest that such a large box is required for the hydrophobic effect, which stabilizes the T(0) tetramer, to be manifested.’
 We felt we did not have conclusive evidence for the role of the hydrophobic effect, and have been working with Adam Willard to investigate this point.
 We note that the comment includes a list of some differences in the simulation setups: these and other differences in the two sets of setups need to be investigated as possible contributors to the difference in the simulation results.
 A possible problem with the comparisons in Figure 3 of the comment concerns the fact that we only exchanged input files for the 90 Å box; the authors of the comment constructed the larger boxes used in their simulations.
 In that regard, it is interesting to note that their observed life time for the 90 Å box with its error bars essentially includes the one observed in our simulation.
 Point on which we do not agree with the constructs used in the comment to reanalyze our results include the following: